OUR VISION & MISSION:

 4. Finally, take into consideration the impact of the entire package.
 If a particular release does not really need the extra printed space of a gatefold jacket, consider producing a single pocket jacket instead.
 Minimize the weight of the package by choosing materials with less density – limiting 180 gram records to only those releases that absolutely require it, using house stocks of cardboard for jackets instead of thicker stocks, choosing less resource-intensive packaging options, use recycled papers and cardstocks where possible, and limit the use of marketing stickers to only when necessary.

 At the end of the day, every item that humans produce and/or purchase will have an environmental impact of some sort.
-Vinyl records are not a single-use item – many generations can enjoy a vinyl record if properly made, and properly cared for.
+Records are not a single-use item – many generations can enjoy a record if properly made, and properly cared for.

-The Gotta Groove Records Bottom Line – High Quality Vinyl Pressing, Customer Service, and Environmental Consciousness
+The Gotta Groove Records Bottom Line – High Quality Record Pressing, Customer Service, and Environmental Consciousness

 Gotta Groove Records 2016 Staff